phandennis/tetris_invaders/README.md

 You will enter the welcome screen shown below:

-You can press 'SPACE' or click the start button to enter the username screen
+You can press `SPACE` or click the start button to enter the username screen

 You can press `ESC` or click no the quit button to exit the game.